MyHomeMyData/ioBroker.e3oncan/README.md

 A python based implementation of a pure listening approach using MQTT messaging is also availabe, see [E3onCAN](https://github.com/MyHomeMyData/E3onCAN).

-**Present implementation supports reading and writing of datapoints via UDSonCAN (ReadByDid and WriteByDid).** Writing is restricted to raw data and numeric datapoints w/o sub structure.
+**Present implementation supports reading and writing of datapoints via UDSonCAN (ReadByDid and WriteByDid).** By writing to datapoints it's possible to change setpoints, schedules and so on.
+It's even possible to add new schedules e.g. for domestic hot water circulation pump.
+Writing is restricted to a set of datapoints using a white list.

 During first start of adapter instance a device scan will be done providing a list of all available devices for configuration dialog.
-A scan for datapoints of each device is also available.
+A scan for datapoints of each device is also available and should be done during first setup.

 # Getting started